11 Best Employee Schedule Maker Tools

 Shifty is ideal for smaller businesses where employees have varied shift schedules that they are trying to keep track of themselves.
 It’s a pared-down app that makes it easy to see and manage shifts on mobile devices.

 mHelpDesk is an employee scheduling app geared for businesses that send employees out on service calls.
-It’s structured in a way that makes it easy to see which employees are available for dispatch.
+It’s structured in a way that makes it easy to see which employees are available for dispatch, like a police officer scheduling system.
 It’s easy to see employee and customer notes at a glance, and avoid over or under booking team members.

 mHelpDesk does integrate with Google Calendar, Home Advisor, and Quickbooks, making it highly useful for service industries.